leeroybrun/chrome-shazify/README.md

 		- Logout/login in settings
 - Intro
 	- When clicking on Spotify auth button, show loader
-- Find better alternative to Helvetica Neue (for Windows)
 - Show info about new version and how to report bugs, when the ext has been updated

 ### Roadmap for 0.3.0